Welcome to The Edible Forest, Annette Owen-Mulder and Les Mulder’s organic farm at Wherrol Flat.

-We have run a number of field days, in conjunction with Manning Landcare, around Keyline concepts and permaculture design.
+In conjunction with Manning Landcare, we have run a number of field days, around Keyline concepts and permaculture design.

-We aim to use this web site to document the journey we’re on, learning our new trade and building a sustainable farming enterprise.
+Our aim is to use this web site to document the journey we’re on, learning our new trade and building a sustainable farming enterprise.

 THE LATEST NEWS

 #theedibleforest #wherrolflat #frogs #frog #frogsofinstagram #wildlife #wildlifeathome #amphibians #amphibiansofinstagram #manningvalley ...
 See MoreSee Less

 Les took this video of one of our green tree frogs.
 A bit of a surprise after months living inside a dry downpipe!
 Love those sucker feet! ...
 See MoreSee Less

 Certainly a favourite of mine.
 Now Annette you have had your share send some rain up the valley.
 Pleeeease

 They were so noisey last night love them🥰

 Fantastic enjoy.
 The frog sure did 😃